-A course of thirty-five anatomical lectures is given, and also a series of lessons in perspective and composition.
+A course of thirty-five anatomical lectures is given; also a series of lessons in perspective and composition, and lectures by well-known artists and others on general subjects as arranged by the Committee during the year.

 Animals are also dissected from time to time, and a living horse is used in the modeling room each season for a pose of six or eight weeks.
 The hours being arranged so as not to interfere with each other, every student has an opportunity of modeling in clay, as well as of painting, from the nude.
 This combination is an essential feature of the course.